All local buses with a capacity of 22 or more passengers are required by law to be low-floor and wheelchair accessible.

 Buses can normally accommodate one manual or electric wheelchair, however larger mobility scooters with handlebars cannot be carried.
 For more detailed information on which types of scooter can be carried, please refer to the CPT Code of Practice which most bus operators are signed up to.
 Some bus operators require mobility scooter users to carry out a basic manoeuvring test before being issuing a permit to use a scooter onboard their buses.

-We have made significant progress in providing easy-access kerbs at bus stops in York city centre and along many high-frequency bus routes.
+The council has made significant progress in providing easy-access kerbs at bus stops in York city centre and along many high-frequency bus routes.
 These allow the bus to get very close to the kerb edge, reducing the step distance to a minimum.